-Dunluce Castle is mentioned in the fourteenth century as one of the properties of de Burgo or de Burgh in the Earldom of Ulster, it is believed to have been built by Richard de Burgh on the site of an earlier fort or one of his chief followers in the thirteenth century.
+Dunluce Castle is mentioned in the fourteenth century as one of the properties of de Burgo or de Burgh in the Earldom of Ulster, it is believed to have been built by Richard de Burgh on the site of an earlier fort or by one of his chief followers in the thirteenth century, possibly Hugelin De Mandeville.

-The castle was taken by force from the McQuillen's by Sorley Boy McDonnell after the Battle of Orla in 1583.
-In one account we read of the McDonnell army covering a boggy area with rushes and positioning men on a few clumps of firm ground with the effect that the charge of horses and foot soldiers ended up in boggy ground and became easy victims to the McDonnell soldiers on the firmer ground.
-A traditional local saying goes - 'There's been nobody fooled by a rush bush but a McQuillen'.
+The castle was taken by force from the McQuillan's by Sorley Boy McDonnell after the Battle of Orla in 1583.
+A battle which defined the power structure in Ulster and in which Hugh MacFelim O'Neill, Rory MacQuillan and Captain Thomas Chatterson were killed.
+Sorley, knowing the glens well made his way at night up through Glendun and positioned his forces on firm ground surrounded by bogland which they had covered with cut rushes.
+When the horses and foot soldiers charged they ended up in boggy ground and became easy victims to the lighter equipped McDonnell soldiers on the firmer ground.
+A traditional local saying goes - 'There's been nobody fooled by a rush bush but a McQuillan'.

 There are references to Sorley Boy McDonnell's flying, much to the displeasure of Queen Elizabeth 1st, a battle standard captured after a skirmish with the English, he is also reputed to have mounted four cannons salvaged from the Girona along the castle walls.
 The Girona was a galleass of the Spanish Armada which foundered on Lacada Point at the Giant's Causeway in 1588, local folklore tell of victims being buried in St. Cuthbert's graveyard in nearby Dunluce Castle.